renderedtext/semaphore-docs-new/source/docs/databases/postgresql.md

   </tbody>
 </table>

-If you need to create a PostgreSQL database manually, you can use the following
+If your application doesn't create it's own database as part of the start-up process, you can create a PostgreSQL database manually.
+Adding the following command to your [build commands](/docs/customizing-build-commands.html) will create a PostgreSQL database:
-command:

 ```bash
 createdb test_db -U $DATABASE_POSTGRESQL_USERNAME
 ```

-Note that the `createdb` command doesn't require password, since PostgeSQL doesn't require password for accessing a database that belongs to the PosgreSQL user that has the same name as host operating system user, by default.
+Note that the `createdb` command doesn't require password, since PostgreSQL doesn't require password for accessing a database that belongs to the PostgreSQL user that has the same name as host operating system user, by default.

 ### Executing Postgres commands